emilyrosenberg/grain-free-friend/README.md

 - User can filter a search by tag.
 This will also involve creating tags, instead of the placeholder fix in the current version.
 - Require admin approval for user-submitted recipes and comments. the user can submit a recipe, and when it is approved, it will be published.
 - Add contact form.
 As a placeholder, the Contact button on the About page currently links to Facebook's home page.
-- Make custom 403 and 404 pages visible.
+- Make custom 403 page visible.
 - Custom feedback messages.
 - Update styling and visual appeal.
 - Content.
 My grain-free recipe development project is ongoing.